rust-lang/book/nostarch/chapter07.md

 A *crate* is the smallest amount of code that the Rust compiler considers at a time.
-Even if you run `rustc` rather than `cargo` and pass a single source code file (as we did all the way back in the “Writing and Running a Rust Program” section of Chapter 1), the compiler considers that file to be a crate.
+Even if you run `rustc` rather than `cargo` and pass a single source code file (as we did all the way back in “Writing and Running a Rust Program” on page XX), the compiler considers that file to be a crate.
 Crates can contain modules, and the modules may be defined in other files that get compiled with the crate, as we’ll see in the coming sections.

 A crate can come in one of two forms: a binary crate or a library crate.
-*Binary crates* are programs you can compile to an executable that you can run, such as a command-line program or a server.
+*Binary crates* are programs you can compile to an executable that you can run, such as a command line program or a server.
 Each must have a function called `main` that defines what happens when the executable runs.
 All the crates we’ve created so far have been binary crates.